 Morzine is just over an hour from Geneva airport, but with the uncertainty of air travel, and the constant cancellations and baggage cock ups, especially in the UK, many people will be driving to the mountains for their next holiday.
 Located in the Northern French Alps, Morzine is one of the closest ski resorts to drive to from the UK.
 ONLY 8 hours from Calais.... it makes an easy trip to get your mountain fix summer or winter.
 Although winter in the mountains is magical, the snow eventually makes way for the most beautiful summer playground where all things outdoors can be enjoyed.
 That’s why this region is the perfect destination for those holiday adventures you’ve been missing.
 Check out some of our other blogs about Summer here in case you don't know what to expect: Summer in Morzine

 Driving to Morzine gives you lots of flexibility, but with Brexit now in place, there are a few changes you need to think about when planning your trip.
 In this post, we’ll go through some practical information about driving to and through France post Brexit.
-Then we can go into what the ferry companies and we are doing to keep your mind at rest with ever changing travel restrictions.
+This guide also provides a great summary of key changes - jump to page 8 for the English translation.
 Don’t worry - you’ll see that driving to Morzine can be hassle-free and part of the adventure.

 Getting To France From The UK

 The great news about driving to France is that there is a multitude of options to suit you.
 Which option you choose will depend on where you are located in the UK, your budget, the ferry or train times, and personal preference.

 Hopping on a ferry at Dover and arriving in Calais just 90 minutes later is one of the most popular ways of traveling to France from the UK.
 With more than 20 ferry crossings per day, taking your car across the Channel is easy.